scriptorum/LD33/README.md

 ## To Do
 - Examine Threadbare preloader which just showed at 0% in practice
 - Do some barebones audio testing to figure out why the first sound played always comes at a delay
+- Award score based on SPEED, not just distance.
+Going faster earns more points!

 ## Build Notes
 - Export Spriter files with a custom rect of -80,-70,60,30 to make all the cells 141x101.
 I had a hard time working with this tool!